The Complete Honest Hands-On Review Of Panasonic EVA1

 5.7K recording is an option, but only via an external recorder.

-Internally you can use the full 5.7K sensor and record it as super-sampled 4K up to 60fps, but if you want the full 5.7K you’ll need to record it externally.
+You can use the full 5.7K sensor internally and record it as super-sampled 4K up to 60fps, but if you want the full 5.7K, you’ll need to record it externally.

 Also, when outputting a raw signal, internal recording is disabled (this includes the 2K Raw output for 240fps, the 4K cropped raw output for 60fps, and the 5.7K Raw output).

-So if you want to have any form of record redundancy, you are forced to use a second external recorder and take the HD feed from the camera’s HMDI and record that (because the HDMI output gets limited to HD and the Shogun won’t output at all when recording 5.7K).
+So, if you want any form of record redundancy, you are forced to use a second external recorder, take the HD feed from the camera’s HMDI, and record that (because the HDMI output is limited to HD, and the Shogun won’t output at all when recording 5.7K).

 ‘Bonus’ features